Cara Loriz, Executive Director

 Zyskowski, J.P.
 2009.
 Genetics of Traits Relating to Weed Competitiveness in Sweet Corn (Zea mays L.).
 M.S.
 Thesis, University of Wisconsin, Madison, WI.

-Kristina Hubbard is the director of advocacy and communications for OSA.
-She's worked for a decade as a researcher, writer, and organizer on projects involving agricultural biotechnology and antitrust issues in the seed industry.
-Hubbard leads OSA's efforts to promote policies that support the ongoing growth and success of organic seed systems.
-She's a contributing author to OSA's State of Organic Seed (2011) and sole author of the National Family Farm Coalition's Out of Hand: Farmers Face the Consequences of a Consolidated Seed Industry (2009).
-A resident of Montana, Hubbard serves on the board of directors for the Alternative Energy Resources Organization and the Montana Department of Agriculture's Organic Commodity Advisory Council.
+Kristina (Kiki) Hubbard is the director of advocacy and communications for Organic Seed Alliance.
+She's worked for more than a decade as a researcher, writer, and organizer on projects involving agricultural biotechnology, antitrust issues in the seed industry, and organic seed.
+Hubbard leads OSA's efforts to promote policies that support the growth and success of organic seed systems across the US and is the lead author of our State of Organic Seed report (2016).
+Hubbard lives in Missoula, Montana, with her husband and son.

 Cathleen McCluskey, Communications & Outreach AssociateContact: email@example.com

 Cathleen McCluskey is the communications and outreach associate for OSA.
-She is a graduate of The Evergreen State College in Olympia, Washington where she studied Agricultural Systems Analysis, coordinated food sovereignty campaigns, and organized for federal-level public engagement regarding issues of market concentration in the agriculture sector.
-Cathleen supports all OSA communications, leads the organization’s design work, and coordinates the biennial Organic Seed Growers Conference.
-She lives in the San Juan Islands where she helps run the Orcas Island Seed Library and plays a mean clarinet with the community band.
+She is a graduate of The Evergreen State College in Olympia, Washington, where she studied Agricultural Systems Analysis, coordinated food sovereignty campaigns, and organized for federal-level public engagement regarding issues of market concentration in the agriculture sector.
+Cathleen supports all OSA communications, leads the organization’s design work, and organizes the biennial Organic Seed Growers Conference.
+She lives in Chicago with her faithful dog.

 Jennifer Turney, Financial Manager